-Engaged supervisors will discuss safety matters with frontline personnel, and will stop waste collection or processes for safety reasons, regardless of cost.
+Engaged managers and supervisors will discuss safety matters with frontline personnel and will stop waste collection or processes for safety reasons, regardless of cost.
 They will spend time and money on safety (e.g. to provide protective equipment and safety training) and naturally lead by example.
-They will deliver and attend safety culture workshops, and generally demonstrate concern for wider issues such as workforce stress and general health and wellbeing.
+They will deliver and attend safety workshops and demonstrate concern for wider issues such as workforce stress and general health and wellbeing.